 - The percentage of adults who acknowledge binge-drinking in the past month; binge-drinking is defined as consuming several drinks in a short period.

 - The amount of alcohol consumed per person (limited to those 14 and older).

 Information on the percentage of people who drink as well as the change in that rate over time came from SAMHSA’s annual estimates, which can be found here.
 Information from SAMHSA on binge-drinking and alcohol use disorder treatment can be found here.

-We consulted FBI crime data for 2018 in calculating the rate of alcohol-related arrests, which includes drunken driving, public intoxication and violation of other liquor laws.
-It’s important to note that in many states, public drinking and intoxication are not crimes and laws related to alcohol vary widely, so the rates reflect that variation.
-Also, 2018 information for Iowa was not available, so the state’s 2017 figures were substituted.
+We consulted FBI crime data in calculating the rate of alcohol-related arrests, which includes drunk driving, public intoxication, and violation of other liquor laws.
+It’s important to note that in many states, public drinking and intoxication are not crimes, and laws related to alcohol vary widely, so the rates reflect that variance.

 Rates of deaths related to alcohol, which includes acute alcohol poisoning, chronic alcohol-related diseases and others, were gathered from the Centers for Disease Control and Prevention’s WONDER database using a custom table.
 The most recent data is from 2017.

 Figures on breweries in each state came from The Brewers Association and consists of the number of craft breweries per 100,000 drinking-age adults in each state; the data is from 2018.
 Finally, information on total alcohol consumption came from the National Institute on Alcohol Abuse and Alcoholism and estimates the amount of alcohol consumed in gallons per person 14 and older.
 This information is from 2017.

 Fair Use Statement

 Sharing the data and images on this page is permitted for any noncommercial uses.
 If you want to share what you’ve seen here with your readers, all you need to do is provide a link back to the URL of this page.